Maliman-Org/Affine-Encryption/README.md

 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24 | 25 | 26 |

   2. Choose two integer numbers a and b as key.
-  3. Calculate (a.x+b) mod 26 (knowing that x : the rank of the letter that we want to ecrypte it).
+  3. Calculate (a.x+b) mod 26 (knowing that x : the rank of the letter that we want to ecrypte ).

   #### Exemple